Rushland bought a brand new week of broadcast excellence on the EIB network.

 He stood with Democrats over and over again.

-He voted against 250,000 caps on damages, which they have in Texas.
+He voted against $250,000 caps on damages, which they have in Texas.

-$54 million lawsuit by the guy who lost his pants, you know.
+Loser pays rules, things that would prevent lawsuits like that $54 million lawsuit by the guy who lost his pants, you know.

-Uh so they went after each other on this.
+So they went after each other on this.

 I thought they all were good last night.

-Later on in the debate, Chris Wallace said to Mitt Romney, governor, is Hillary Clinton fit to be commander in chief.
+Later on in the debate, Chris Wallace said to Mitt Romney, Governor, is Hillary Clinton fit to be commander-in-chief?

-The idea that someone wants to be president who's never worked in the private sector is really a big question mark.
+The idea that someone wants to be president who's never worked in the private sector is really a big question, Mark.

 She hasn't run a corner store.

-She hasn't run a state, she hasn't run a city.
+She hasn't run a city.

 She has never run anything.

-Uh, Chris Wallace said, Governor Romney says Republicans aren't going to beat Hillary Clinton by acting like Hillary Clinton.
+Chris Wallace said, Governor Romney says Republicans aren't going to beat Hillary Clinton by acting like Hillary Clinton.

 You have got to be kidding.

-Wait a sec.
+Wait a second.

 First of all, we're both Yankee fans.